 Different working zones

-In the long run, line markings and floor colours can save your business money by increasing efficiency and safety, which in turn will improve staff motivation and productivity.
+In the long term, implementing line markings and floor colours can improve efficiency and safety, ultimately saving money and boosting staff motivation and productivity.